Skip to content

 Install the Laravel adapter

-The first step is to install the Laravel adapter and setup the middleware.
+The first step is to install the Laravel adapter.

 bash